Table of Contents

 Visual Inspection Techniques

 Start by looking at your solar panel system.
 Check for damage like cracks or broken panels.
-Also, look for dirt, debris, or shadows that might hurt performance.
+Also, look for dirt, rubble, or shadows that might hurt performance.
 A clean and whole system is important for making lots of energy.

 Using Monitoring Apps and Data Analysis

 Most solar panel systems have apps for monitoring.
 These apps show how your system is doing in real time.
-Look for any alerts or odd energy production.
+Look for any alerts or strange energy production.
 This can help find common solar panel problems.

 Testing Electrical Connections Safely